Otitis media: Diagnosis

 Viral otitis may result in blisters on the external side of the tympanic membrane, which is called bullous myringitis (myringa being Latin for "eardrum").
 However, sometimes even examination of the eardrum may not be able to confirm the diagnosis, especially if the canal is small.
-If wax in the ear canal obscures a clear view of the eardrum it should be removed using a blunt cerumen curette or a wire loop.
-Also, an upset young child's crying can cause the eardrum to look inflamed due to distension of the small blood vessels on it, mimicking the redness associated with otitis media.
+If wax in the ear canal obscures a clear view of the eardrum, it should be removed using a blunt cerumen curette or a wire loop.
+An upset young child's crying can cause the eardrum to look inflamed due to distension of the small blood vessels on it, mimicking the redness associated with otitis media.

 Acute otitis media

 The most common bacteria isolated from the middle ear in AOM are Streptococcus pneumoniae, Haemophilus influenzae, Moraxella catarrhalis, and Staphylococcus aureus.
+Worldwide, approximately 11% of the human population is affected by AOM every year, or 709 million cases.

 Otitis media with effusion

-Otitis media with effusion (OME), also known as serous otitis media (SOM) or secretory otitis media (SOM), and colloquially referred to as 'glue ear,' is fluid accumulation that can occur in the middle ear and mastoid air cells due to negative pressure produced by dysfunction of the Eustachian tube.
+Otitis media with effusion (OME), also known as serous otitis media (SOM) or secretory otitis media (SOM), and colloquially referred to as 'glue ear', is fluid accumulation that can occur in the middle ear and mastoid air cells due to negative pressure produced by dysfunction of the Eustachian tube.
 This can be associated with a viral upper respiratory infection (URI) or bacterial infection such as otitis media.
 An effusion can cause conductive hearing loss if it interferes with the transmission of vibrations of middle ear bones to the vestibulocochlear nerve complex that are created by sound waves.

-Early-onset OME is associated with feeding of infants while lying down, early entry into group child care, parental smoking, lack, or too short a period of breastfeeding and greater amounts of time spent in group child care, particularly those with a large number of children.
+Early-onset OME is associated with feeding of infants while lying down, early entry into group child care, parental smoking, lack or too short a period of breastfeeding, and greater amounts of time spent in group child care, particularly those with a large number of children.
 These risk factors increase the incidence and duration of OME during the first two years of life.